As Seen On

 • Data included in 200+ countries at no extra charge

-• 100 GB Google One storage and built-in VPN
+• 100 GB Google One, 6 months YouTube Premium, built-in VPN

 Cons